 - Why not buddy-up (virtually) with a friend, family member or colleague and support each other to do 26 minutes of exercise a day with the new, free mayathon app?

 Right now it might feel difficult to see the light at the end of the tunnel but what can you see right now that brings you joy, looking up at the sky?
 Some photographs in your home?
 The taste of fresh coffee?
 Taking notice of the simple things that bring us joy can have a huge impact on wellbeing certainly in those anxious times.

 Take Notice Resources & Links

-Here you can find some helpful resources to help you take notice, make the most out of the current situation and links to support:
+Here you can find some helpful resources to help you take notice from home as well as local events:

-- Pearson have a range of mindfulness resources
+- Pearson have released a range of mindfulness resources here.

 - Kooth is a free, safe and anonymous online support for young people aged between 11-18 years old.
 If you or someone you know would benefit from this service please click here